hashicorp/terraform-provider-hcp/docs/guides/auth.md

 Or, configure the provider with the client ID and secret by copy-pasting the values directly into provider config.

+-> **Warning:** Hard-coded credentials are not recommended in Terraform configuration outside of local testing and can risks secret exposure if committed to a code repository.

 ```terraform
 // Credentials can be set explicitly or via the environment variables HCP_CLIENT_ID and HCP_CLIENT_SECRET
 provider "hcp" {